jexxa-projects/Jexxa/tutorials/HelloJexxa/README_graalvm.md

 * Static HTML files (included in jar) do not work
 * JMX Access does not work at least when using JConsole
+* Graalvm graalvm-ce-java17-21.3.0 does not work for some reason -> Error message when starting the application

 ## Untested
 *   Everything else